Close up of a brain scan coloured in blue and yellow

 The Bodleian Libraries is the largest library system in the UK.
 It includes the main Bodleian Library and libraries across Oxford, including major research libraries and faculty, department and institute libraries.
 Together, the Libraries hold more than 13 million printed items, provide access to e-journals, and contain outstanding special collections including rare books and manuscripts, classical papyri, maps, music, art and printed ephemera.

-An MSc office, within the Department of Physiology, Anatomy and Genetics in the heart of the University Science Area, provides a base for MSc in Neuroscience students.
+Hot desking, within the Department of Experimental Psychology in the heart of the University Science Area, provides a base for MSc in Neuroscience students which can be particularly important on an interdisciplinary course.
 IT support is provided by an in-house team and all the MSc lectures are given in this department.

 The Radcliffe Science Library is the main library facility for biomedical sciences.
 The Cortex Club, a student-led organisation for those studying neuroscience in Oxford, provides an extensive series of seminars and social events where students from all departments can meet to exchange ideas.
 This is in addition to the seminars and other events that are organised at both divisional and departmental level.